-Realm Africa Safaris™ organises Gorilla trekking for teenagers below 15 years.
+Realm Africa Safaris™ organises SPECIAL Gorilla trekking for teenagers below 15 years.
 In this article, we will explain what it involves to plan and organise a gorilla trekking holiday for teenagers under 15 years of age.

 How to organise Gorilla trekking for teenagers below 15 years

-During booking, we recommend that you let us know well in advance that your child is under age (below 15 years).
+During booking, we recommend that you let us know well in advance that your child is underage (below 15 years).
 We will then request you to attach; copies of your child’s recent photos, and a copy of their valid passport.

 Reasons we ask for your child’s Photos & Passport: As standard procedure, for anyone to indulge in gorilla trekking, you must be of age 15 years and above.
 The passport copy you are requested to scan and attach is used to verify if you are of age to go gorilla trekking at the time of booking your gorilla permit(s).
-However, for minors below 15 years and are interested to go gorilla trekking, extra vetting procedures are deployed.
+However, for minors below 15 years and are interested in going gorilla trekking, extra vetting procedures are deployed.

 Uganda Wildlife Authority and Realm Africa Safaris™ will be interested in knowing if your underage (15 years below) is physically fit to cope with the challenges involved in trekking through the impenetrable forest cover and tangled vegetation climbing and descending mountains on the wet and slippery surface that is weather dependent.
 The photos requested are to do a visual assessment.
 We have had quite a couple of minors aged between 13 – 14 years successfully secure gorilla trekking permission to trek gorillas in Bwindi Forest National Park and Mgahinga Gorilla National Park both located in Uganda